 But perineal massage has also been shown to reduce perineal pain in the months after birth for women who have had more than one vaginal birth.
 The evidence also suggests that women having their first baby, women 30 years and older and women who have had episiotomies before, can particularly benefit from perineal massage.
 Perineal massage can also be beneficial to women who are planning a first vaginal birth after caesarean (VBAC)

-So although recent evidence seems to suggest that it may not be beneficial particularly for 2nd time mums, I personally feel that getting in touch with your body, and the sensations produced by birth may be healing and encouraging for some women.
+So although recent evidence seems to suggest that it may not be so beneficial for 2nd time mums, I personally feel that getting in touch with your body, and the sensations produced by birth may be healing and encouraging for many women.

 - It helps you get to know your body and gets you ready for the sensations of pressure and stretching that you feel as your baby’s head is being born.